Photo by Olga Kononenko on Unsplash

 Roughly, the themes included:

-Also important to note that Warwick allowed three minutes' preparation per station to read the prompt and think it through, followed by eight minutes with each interviewer.
+If you can, try to find out how long each station is going to be for your interview.
+For mine, they allowed three minutes' preparation per station to read the prompt and think it through, followed by eight minutes with each interviewer.

-This was made clear on their website beforehand so it was good to practice with those timeframes.
-Warwick are also very transparent about which attributes they are looking for/will examine so that's a great start to jot down some ideas - more on this later.
+This was made clear on their website beforehand, so it was good to practice with those timeframes.
+Some medical schools are also very transparent about which attributes they are looking for/will examine so look out for these as it's a great starting point to jot down some ideas - more on this later.

 How did you prepare?

 In terms of learning 'content', I did far more preparation on 'NHS hot topics' and medical ethics than was required in the end.
-However, it got my head in the zone, and gave me the confidence that I could handle it if it did come up so I'd say it was worth it.
+Other medical schools may evaluate students differently, so it’s important to be up to date on current issues regardless of what you expect to be asked on the day.
+For me personally, it got my head in the zone, and gave me the confidence that I could handle it if it did come up so I'd say it was worth it.

 There was one instance where I was able to slot in the four pillars of medical ethics so I think this is still essential knowledge to have in your back pocket.